MabelMedia-LLC/MabelHUB/PlatformSupportExt.md

 - MacOS x64 & aarch64 Are Partly Supported, But Probably Will Break As My Mac Mini's Install Of MacOS Is Currently **Very Broken**.

-- No Other CPU Type For MacOS Exist.
+- No Other CPU Types For MacOS Exist.

+- The Minimum Version Of MacOS Supported Is Currently v10.12